-Next we explain the results regarding the price shock persistence v.
-To save space, Figure 12 only presents the results of the minimax approach.
-We set the upper and lower limits of the conceivable range of the parameter v at the estimated parameter ± 2 standard errors.
-The maximum loss occurs when the value of v is large, that is, price shocks are very persistent.
-And the monetary policy that minimizes the maximum loss is more aggressive than the BOJ's actual monetary policy.
-When the value of v is large, the optimal inflation coefficient α of the policy rule is larger than the upper limit of the confidence interval of the BOJ's actual policy.
+Next we explain the results regarding the price shock persistence $\nu$ .
+To save space, Chart 13 only presents the results of the minimax approach.
+We set the upper and lower limits of the conceivable range of the parameter $\nu$ at the estimated parameter $\pm$ two standard errors.
+The maximum loss occurs when the value of $\nu$ is large, i.e. price shocks are very persistent.
+And the monetary policy which minimizes the maximum loss is more aggressive than the BOJ's actual monetary policy.
+When the value of $\nu$ is large, the optimal inflation coefficient $\alpha$ of the policy rule is larger than the upper limit of the confidence interval of the BOJ's actual policy.

-Thus, the BOJ's policy was not optimal under uncertainty about the inflation persistence θ and about the price shock persistence v.
+Thus, the BOJ's policy was not optimal under uncertainty about the inflation persistence $\theta$ and about the price shock persistence $\nu$ .
 The BOJ should have pursued a more aggressive policy under uncertainty about the inflation process.